 Almost every place in Greece has a mythical tradition.
 Ancient Greeks always wanted to associate places with stories about Gods or famous heroes.

-In Antiquity, the cap of Lefkata was famous.
+In Antiquity, the “Cape Lefkatas” was famous.
 According to a tradition, anyone who jumped from the rocks could escape the torment of love.
 The region had this status because Zeus (Jupiter) used to have a rest there, between his love adventures.
-Sappho (Ancient Greek poet) jumped from the cape, because she wanted to relieve herself of her love to Phaon.
-Also the Goddess Aphrodite chose to end her life this way after she discovered that Adonis, her love, had died.
+Sappho (Ancient Greek poet) jumped from the cape because she wanted to relieve herself of her love for Phaon.
+Also, the Goddess Aphrodite chose to end her life this way after she discovered that Adonis, her love, had died.
 And later on, even the Romans followed this “tradition”.

 Lefkada And Homer